D.J. Moore Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 Season Stats

-- This season Moore has 62 catches (102 targets), leading his team with 751 receiving yards (68.3 per game) plus four touchdowns.
+- Moore's 751 receiving yards (68.3 per game) lead the Panthers.
+He has 62 receptions on 102 targets with four touchdowns.

-- Moore has seen the ball thrown his way nine times in the red zone this season, 25.7% of his team's 35 red zone pass attempts.
+- With nine targets in the red zone this season, Moore has been on the receiving end of 25.7% of his team's 35 red zone pass attempts.

-- The Panthers have run 54.7% passing plays and 45.3% rushing plays this season.
-They rank 20th in the NFL in scoring.
+- The Panthers have thrown the football in 54.7% of their plays from scrimmage this year while running the ball 45.3% of the time.
+This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Dolphins.